florianberthier/Software-Quality-Handbook-Assignment/Readme.md

     }

 #### 3.2.
 Naming convention

 A function should describe what it does.
-It must contains a verb and be explcit.
+It must contains a verb and be explicit.

 All function names should be in English, according to the snake_case convention (meaning that it is composed only of lowercase, numbers, and underscores).